How to launch your clothing line

 Today I’m going to be covering the branding of a launch.
 I know everyone has their own theories, but here are just my two cents.

-So why is the launch so important?
+So why is the launch of your clothing line so important?

 Well, that really shouldn’t be a question, because EVERYONE knows that your launch is maybe the single most important release for your clothing company.
-So let’s cover what we’ve learned so far… You now understand how much money you’ll need to run and start your company, and you now have a kickass website.
+So let’s cover what we’ve learned so far… You now understand how much money you’ll need to run and start your company, and you now have a kickass website with.
 So what’s next?
 You need to have some badass products for your release.
 Of course, this whole preparation would take several weeks or maybe months, so let’s pretend that the process has been sped up, and you’ve already done said things.

 So here are a few things you should already know about your company before thinking about the launch: